SchornacklabSLCU/amfinder/README.md

 ## `amf`<a name="amf"></a>

-`amf` is a batch mode tool that predicts fungal structures, converts predictions into annotations, and train neural networks.
+The AMFinder tool `amf` is a batch mode program that predicts fungal structures, converts predictions into annotations, and train neural networks.
 It is used as follows :
 - `amf predict`: prediction of fungal colonisation (CNN1) and intraradical hyphal structures (CNN2),
 - `amf convert`: automatic conversion of predictions to annotations,
 - `amf train`: neural network training.